EmileRolley/sustainable-computing/README.md

   _Without commercial vocation, the Responsible Digital Design Collective (@CNumR) gathers experts and private and public organizations in favor of a responsible design of digital services._
+- [EcoInfo.cnrs.fr](https://ecoinfo.cnrs.fr/) - `General` `Good entry point`\
+  _CNRS services aiming to evaluate and to reduce informatics footprint in the french higher education research area._
+- [greenIT.fr](https://www.greenit.fr/ressources/) - `Digital sobriety` `Good entry point` `Lowtech`\
+  _Community of responsible digital players who are interested in an alternative digital future._
+- [Green Software Foundation](https://greensoftware.foundation/) - `Good entry point` `Good practice`\
+  _The Green Software Foundation is a non-profit with the mission to create a trusted ecosystem of people, standards, tooling and best practices for green software_

 <p align="right"><a href="#top" style="font-size: 24px">▲</a></p>